 How does the veterinarian decide what the cause of the seizures are?

 After obtaining a history and examining the patient the veterinarian decides if toxin exposure or infectious causes should be considered.
-If toxin exposure or infection is unlikely metabloic, structural and idiopatic causes are considered.
-Blood work and a urinalysis is often done to rule out metabolic disease, assess the liklihood of infection and obtain a baseline in case anti-epileptics are prescribed.
+If toxin exposure or infection is unlikely metabolic, structural and idiopatic causes are considered.
+Blood work and a urinalysis is often done to rule out metabolic disease, assess the likelihood of infection and obtain a baseline in case anti-epileptics are prescribed.
 Specialized brain imaging (CTscan or MRI), and spinal fluid analysis may be needed.
-Referral to a tertiary care facility such as NC State or The Veterinary Speciality Hospital may be recommended in some cases.
-The aformentioned procedures do require anesthesia.
+Referral to a tertiary care facility such as NC State or The Veterinary Specialty Hospital may be recommended in some cases.
+The aforementioned procedures do require anesthesia.
 There is a small chance that a pet could have complications, such as increased seizures or death after these procedures are performed However, the value outweighs the risk in most instances when these tests are indicated.
 A spinal tap helps us evaluate cells and protein present in the sample that may indicate infection, inflammation, or cancer.
 Imaging rules out structural abnormalities of the brain.
 If the doctor strongly suspects idiopathic epilepsy he or she may only recommend baseline bloodwork and medication or monitoring depending on the individual case.